Environmental education: Movement

+Since environmental education became a recognized field in industrial societies, the emphasis has moved from teaching nature appreciation to preparing participants to actively engage with sustainability.
+Many programs follow this progression, starting with building a connection to nature and then directing that connection toward conservation and sustainable behavior.

+Programs across the United States, including Life Lab at UC Santa Cruz and various initiatives at Cornell University, use outdoor and hands-on learning as their primary approach.
+Time spent in nature tends to strengthen the sense of connection people feel toward it and promote environmentally responsible behavior.
+Some researchers refer to this as "connectedness to nature," a factor that appears consistently in studies examining long term engagement with environmental issues.

+Studies in this area suggest that the emotional side of environmental education matters alongside the factual side.
+Learning about environmental problems alone does not reliably produce behavioral change; however, a sense of connection to the natural world tends to go hand in hand with a greater willingness to act.
+People who feel connected to the world they live in are more likely to take care of it.
+Environmental education research has increasingly treated this kind of emotional and cognitive engagement as foundational, not secondary.

 Environmental education in the global South

 Environmentalism has also begun to make waves in the development of the global South, as the "First World" takes on the responsibility of helping developing countries to combat environmental issues produced and prolonged by conditions of poverty.
 Unique to environmental education in the Global South is its particular focus on sustainable development.
 This goal has been a part of international agenda since the 1900s, with the United Nations Educational Scientific and Cultural Organizations (UNESCO) and the Earth Council Alliance (ECA) at the forefront of pursuing sustainable development in the south.

 The 1977 Tbilisi intergovernmental conference played a key role in the development of outcome of the conference was the Tbilisi Declaration, a unanimous accord which "constitutes the framework, principles, and guidelines for environmental education at all levels—local, national, regional, and international—and for all age groups both inside and outside the formal school system" recommended as a criterion for implementing environmental education.
 The Declaration was established with the intention of increasing environmental stewardship, awareness and behavior, which paved the way for the rise of modern environmental education.

 After the 1992 Rio Earth Summit, over 80 National Councils for Sustainable Development in developing countries were created between 1992–1998 to aid in compliance of international sustainability goals and encourage "creative solutions".